A Domain Name Gold Rush…

-Is where fools rush away their gold for domain names.
+Is where fools rush away from their gold for domain names.

 Hello, and welcome to scratchpad!
 This is my completely irregular, unreliably scheduled column on whatever streams through my head.
 We used to call this silliness, but on the web today it’s valued as “transparency.”